FAQ

 Everyone’s study skills are different, but a good guideline is to set aside 5–10 hours per week for reading, research and practice.

 We encourage learners to do ‘a little and often’.
 Read an article or skim a book chapter.
 Practise skills.
-Studying a small amount daily can help much more than trying to cram it in at the end.
+Studying a small amount daily can help much more than cramming it in at the end.

 Placement